openharmony/docs/en/application-dev/reference/apis/js-apis-userFileManager.md

 getUserFileMgr(context: Context): UserFileManager

-Obtains a **UserFileManager** instance.
-This instance can be used to access and modify user media data (such as audio and video clips, images, and files).
+Obtains a **UserFileManager** instance.This instance can be used to access and modify user media data (such as audio and video clips, images, and documents).

 **Model restriction**: This API can be used only in the stage model.